CAST-Extend/com.castsoftware.aip.datamart/README.md

 * [views/DATAPOND_BASEDATA.sql](views/DATAPOND_BASEDATA.sql): this view reports the DATAPOND_BASEDATA table rows.
 * [views/DATAPOND_VIOLATIONS.sql](views/DATAPOND_VIOLATIONS.sql): this view reports the DATAPOND_VIOLATIONS table rows.
 * [views/DATAPOND_AP.sql](views/DATAPOND_AP.sql): this view reports the DATAPOND_AP table rows (Action Plan Issues).
+* [views/DATAPOND_PATTERNS.sql](views/DATAPOND_PATTERNS.sql): this view reports the DATAPOND_PATTERNS table rows.

-The differences with Datapond 5.1 corresponding views are as follow:
+For BASEDATA_FLAT and COMPLETE_FLAT views, the differences with Datapond 5.1 corresponding views are as follow:
 * Some columns are missing
   * the `technologies` column has been removed
   * EFP columns have been removed; because these values are replaced with AEP metrics